Would you like to sell your photos online and make some handy extra cash?

 The higher the image resolution, the more you’ll be paid.
 Image resolutions are grouped into web resolution (below 1200 by 1000 pixels, this will fit straight onto a web page), medium resolution and high resolution.
 The high resolution shots will normally take a few minutes to download.

-One of Picturenation’s newest photographers made £390 commission in his first five weeks, and it has several members who are earning hundred of pounds a month.
 The price you earn depends on the resolution of your photographs, as higher quality images are more expensive.